 Comment Existing Policy 3.4.1.10 To protect industrial areas from incompatible land uses.
 Proposed Policy Section Renumbered.
 No Policy Change.
+3.4.1.11

-3.4.1.11 fabricating, processing, warehousing, distribution, wholesaling, repair activities, service trades and construction. transportation terminals, business and professional offices, data processing and communication establishments, research and development facilities and incubators, goods storage facilities, film or recording studios, recycling centres. commercial uses, hotels, public halls, conference and convention centres. commercial recreational uses, and utilities.
+Comment A new Section that describes the location and general type of uses permitted is suggested.
+Existing Policy Proposed Policy 3.4.2.
+PERMITTED USES Uses permitted in the "Employment Areas - General Industrial" Designation as shown on Schedule "A" to this Official Plan include manufacturing, assembling, fabricating, processing, warehousing, distribution, wholesaling, repair activities, service trades and construction, transportation terminals, business and professional offices, data processing and communication establishments, research and development facilities and incubators, goods storage facilities, film or recording studios, recycling centres, service commercial uses, hotels, public halls, conference and convention centres, commercial recreational uses, and utilities.
 Ancillary uses such as restaurants, and small scale retail and commercial uses may be permitted provided they are directly related to the principal use.